 - Location.
 More than 30% of recruiters will use advanced search based on location.
 So, the more details you have, the more likely you will be found and connected to your next opportunity.
 Source: LinkedIn

 - Connections.
 LinkedIn members can have a maximum of 30,000 1st-degree connections.
 Yet all you really need to create that psychological barrier is to secure 500 of them.
-However, all you need is 50 connections to work toward a complete profile.
+However, you only need 50 connections to work toward a complete profile.
 Source: LinkedIn

 - About Section.
-A summary of 40 words or more allows your profile to show up in search functions.
+A summary of 40 words or more allows your profile to appear in search functions.
 Consider calling out your specialties for keyword searches.
-This call out will help you show up.
+This call-out will help you show up.
 Showing up on LinkedIn search is vital since there are over 1 billion annual searches on the platform.
 Source: LinkedIn

 Understanding the proven research and native behavior of your network is critical to building a successful LinkedIn profile.
 If you’re not using the facts, then you’re building a reputation destination based on hearsay.Gerry Moran